Published Jul 25, 2022

 There are a variety of vaccines the Centers for Disease Control and Prevention (CDC) encourage children and adults to receive throughout their lifetime.
 One of these vaccinations is the tetanus shot, also known as the Tdap vaccine.

 The CDC recommends tetanus vaccinations for young children, preteens, and adults.
-The CDC states that adults should get a tetanus booster shot every 10 years.
+The CDC states that children receive their tetanus shot in three doses spread out between 6 weeks and 4 years of age, preteens receive one dose between 11 and 12 years old, and adults should get a tetanus booster shot every 10 years.
 In the event a Medicare beneficiary is due for a tetanus booster shot, they may be wondering whether Medicare covers the Tdap vaccine.

 What is Tetanus?